MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 Tables should be fixed and located in front-of-room displays.
 In smaller rooms, the tables may be attached to the wall, but in larger spaces, they must be separated to accommodate camera considerations.

-**Co-creation spaces**
+**Cocreation spaces**

-Tables and co-creation equipment can have flexible positions and should accommodate groups of people working at either the tables or the equipment.
+Tables and cocreation equipment can have flexible positions and should accommodate groups of people working at either the tables or the equipment.

-**Combination presentation and co-creation spaces**
+**Combination presentation and cocreation spaces**

-A combination of uses cases from other meeting scenarios can be combined to form multi-purpose rooms where presentation focused meetings as well as co-creation work can be achieved with equal efficiency, often simultaneously.
+A combination of uses cases from other meeting scenarios can be combined to form multi-purpose rooms where presentation focused meetings as well as cocreation work can be achieved with equal efficiency, often simultaneously.

 ## Experience